brunnerh/insert-unicode/README.md

 This is an extension for [Visual Studio Code](https://code.visualstudio.com/) which adds commands for inserting Unicode characters/codes and Emoji.

+The commands can be executed via the command palette (`View` > `Command Palette...`/ `Ctrl` + `Shift` + `P`) or bound to keyboard shortcuts.

+No keys are bound by default.
+Use the command `Preferences: Open Keyboard Shortcuts` to add custom keyboard shortcuts.

 ## Features

+In this section the various commands will be explained.
+Every subsection first lists the commands that it is about (the prefix common to all commands, `Insert Unicode:`, is omitted for brevity).

+The command identifier (used in custom keyboard shortcuts) will be given in parentheses (again, the prefix `insert-unicode.` is omitted).

 ### Inserting Individual Characters/Codes

+- *Insert* (`insertText`)
+- *Insert as Decimal Code* (`insertDecimalCode`)
+- *Insert as Hex Code* (`insertCode`)
+- *Insert Exact* (`insertTextExact`)
+- *Insert Exact as Decimal Code* (`insertDecimalCodeExact`)
+- *Insert Exact as Hex Code* (`insertCodeExact`)

-There are commands for inserting Unicode characters as text or as hex codes.
-There are variations for both commands that search for an exact name rather than a substring to facilitate faster insertion when the name is known.
+These commands insert Unicode characters as text, decimal or hex codes.

+The "exact" variations search for an exact name rather than a substring to facilitate faster insertion when the name is known (particularly useful for custom keyboard shortcuts).

+Example for *Insert*, searching for `fire`:

 ![search-prompt](./readme-files/search-prompt.gif)

 When binding a command to a keyboard shortcut, the search string can be provided as an argument.
+Note that the UI for binding keyboard shortcuts currently does not support setting arguments, so the JSON file has to be edited (execute command `Preferences: Open Keyboard Shortcuts (JSON)`).

 E.g. to quickly insert skintone modifier characters:

 ```json
 {